 How will winners be selected?
 What’s the timeline?

-We will be accepting public nominations from May 15 – June 29.
+We will be accepting public nominations from May 15 – JULY 13TH (EXTENDED).
 A selection of Baltimore Homecoming’s Host Committee will narrow down the list to the top 10 finalists which will be released on July 18.
 Public voting to will be live until August 18.
 All ten finalists will be invited to the Homecoming to share their stories; and the top 5 winners will be announced and awarded $3,000 each at the Baltimore Homecoming on October 4.

 Will there be awards for semi-finalists?